hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-script.md

 Terrific!
 Warning!
 Running this script repeatedly will cause you to have a new node address each time.
 Would you like to run this script? [y/n]:y
 What release are you installing?
-Example: athens (The latest community release version you will find on the docs page) athens
+Example: wildhorn-v2 (The latest community release version you will find on the docs page) wildhorn-v2
 ```

 You might need to restart your terminal for your computer to be able to find `hoprd` after the script completes installation.